 Ferry to Thasos (Thassos)

 Thasos is a Greek island in the North Aegean Sea.
 It is the most northern of the major Greek islands, and the 12th largest by area.
 The island has a population of around 13,000 living on 380 square kilometers.
 Thasos offers a variety of accommodation to suit all travelers, making it a great option to include in a travel itinerary of Eastern Greek Macedonia.

 Check ferry schedules to Thasos and other Greek islands on Ferry Scanner.
 Greece is one the world’s most popular tourist destinations, with English widely spoken throughout the country.
 The Greek islands offer an abudance of great choices as they’re all beautiful!

 Kavala offers visitors a unique beachside getaway.
 Its picturesque seaside location is great for couples or family vacations.
 Foodies have an abundance of options between fresh seafood, meat, vegetarian and traditional Greek dishes.
 Greece’s wonderful culinary scene focuses on fresh and flavorful ingredients, making it one of the best in the world.

-Kavala is a wonderful cultural destination, centered around the Acropolis Fortress.
+Kavala is a wonderful cultural destination in Greece, centered around the Acropolis Fortress.
 There’s a great chance you’ll see random Greek dancing in a square or in a local taverna, like I did during my short visit.
 History enthusiasts have a lot to explore and ponder over incredibly scenic vistas.
 Kavala is a wonderful destination for a variety of interests!

 Disclosure: This article is a collaboration with Visit Europe, European Historic Thermal Towns (EHTTA) and Visit Kavala.
 All photos and opinions expressed in this article are my own.